markgw/uh-nlp19/docs/day5/index.md

 and assigns test tokens and the correct tags into separate lists.

 Train the HMM with `training_sents`, as in exercise 2 of Day 3.
+Download [ass5utils.py](ass5utils.py) into the same directory as your source code.

 ````python
 from nltk.corpus import treebank